 Worried about those fine lines that look like hairline cracks in your injection-molded part?
 Don’t be.
 Those are knit lines, formed when two opposing flows of material join together in the mold cavity.
 Commonly seen at the edge of a hole or other cored feature, knit lines are—as a rule—purely cosmetic, but may create a physical failure point if present in an area of the part that receives substantial stress, such as the head of a screw.
 In this case, designing a strengthening boss feature around the hole is a good precaution, or just skip the hole entirely and drill it afterwards.

 If you select a PM-F0 non-cosmetic finish on a tool, the finished part will likely show small, circular, end-mill marks and tool transition lines.
 If you need a surface finish that’s more cosmetically appealing, it’s generally a simple, if more expensive, matter to manually polish the tool.
 A PM-F1 finish removes most tool marks, while an SPI-A2 will be smoother than a fresh jar of peanut butter.
 Texturing via bead blasting is another option, which generally leaves a uniform matte finish, except in thicker areas, around knit lines, and in darker materials.
 Bear in mind that deep slots and cavities are difficult to reach for polishing and texturing, and that fine finishes may impact quick turnaround time because of the additional effort needed for polishing.
 We offer eight surface finish options to choose from for injection-molded parts.
+In addition, we offer a number of injection molding finishing options such as mold texturing and part marking (pad printing, laser engraving).

 Gate vestige is that small ugly spot at one end of the part left by removal of the gate after molding, usually with a side cutter or razor knife.
 It’s an unavoidable fact of injection molding.
 The only thing, for the most part, that can be done to avoid it is orienting the part in the mold such that cosmetic surfaces are unaffected—when molding a Statue of Liberty replica, for example, the gate should be placed on the soles of Lady Liberty’s feet.
-When submitting a design to Proto Labs, always be sure to speak to an applications engineer to be sure surfaces that require a vestige-free appearance can be accommodated.
+When submitting a design to Protolabs, always be sure to speak to an applications engineer to be sure surfaces that require a vestige-free appearance can be accommodated.
 We may have options to change a gate style depending on the material and part geometry.
 It is much easier to do this during the review stages rather than after the mold design stages have begun.

-Jets, Orange Peels, Etc.
+Jets, Orange Peels, and Other Molding Issues

 There are several miscellaneous problems that can crop up with injection molding, several of which can be tied back to wall thicknesses that exceed general recommendations: